tachyons/gitlab-pages/docs/build.md

 If one of these conditions is met, additional pipeline jobs and stages will appear and the UBI images will be built and pushed.
-The UBI images are pushed to Red Hat for certification for the OpenShift environments when the tags ends in `-ubi8` or on the UBI pipelines when manually triggered.
+The UBI images are pushed to Red Hat for certification for the OpenShift environments when the tags ends in `-ubi8` or when the CI variable `PUSH_TO_REDHAT` is set to `true`.
 This adds a final job in the `release` stage which executes the `build-scripts/push_to_redhat.rb` script.
 This script will gather the appropriate UBI images and push them to a Red Hat registry for the certification process to be initiated.
+Once images have been pushed to the Red Hat registry and further execution of the certification job will fail until the images are removed from the Red Hat registry.

 The `build-scripts/push_to_redhat.rb` script requires the variable `REDHAT_SECRETS_JSON` to be declared when it runs.
 The value is a JSON